 How do you get from place to place?

 I love taking my bike.
-Especially during the Summer where I often ride between the side of the Elbe.
+Especially during the summer where I often ride between the sides of the Elbe.
 The MS Dockville office and my flat are in St.Pauli and the festival area is on the Elbe island in the neighborhood of Wilhelmsburg.
 But obviously it is quite comfortable to take the company car as well.
 Nevertheless, there is almost nothing more beautiful than to take a night bike tour through the industry of the harbor and the old, illuminated Elbtunnel.
 At night one is able to sneak by the sleepy guards regardless of the renovations.
 At the moment it is strongly forbidden.
 However it offers a different perspective, the art of movement and thus the change of speed.
 I also enjoy walking.

 How did you end up at MS Dockville?

 In 2007 the first Dockville newsletter ended up in my email inbox and I was amazed by it right away.
 I really liked the fact that the festival was not solely concerned with music but also embraced other art forms.
 I didn’t think about it too long and proactively applied for a job there.
 Ironically, during that time, I had a cultural science seminar covering the topic ‘Cultural Projects in the Harbour,’ which allowed me to provide an example in practice.
 Everything just met so well together.
 Dockville thought so also and everything happened quite fast.
 As there was complete design freedom in regards to the area of art, I was able to take on board my friend and fellow student Laura Raber.
 Together we developed MS Dockville Kunstcamp .